Argyle diamond mine: Reserves

 Initial proven reserves of the Argyle mine were 61 million tonnes of ore, with an average ore grade of 6.8 carat per ore tonne, about 400 e6carat.
 Further estimated reserves of 14 million tonnes of ore, at a grade of 6.1 carat per tonne (85 million carats, 17,000 kg), also existed.
 As of 2001, reserves and resources in the open-pit-mined area contain 220 million tonnes of 2.5- to 3.0-carat-per-tonne (500 to 600 mg) graded ore, sufficient to sustain current production rates until 2007.
 The ore grades at the Argyle mine are unusually high, with most commercial diamond mines averaging grades of 0.3 to 1.0 carat per metric ton.
 Alluvial deposits of diamonds are believed to have been exhausted.

 In 1989–1990, drill samples were taken from over 300 m below the floor of the pit.
 At the end of 1989 around 238 million tons of ore, with an estimated grade of 3.7 carats per ton were quoted as a resource.
 Much of this resource was below the open pit and was the subject of an underground mining study carried out in the mid-1990s.

 In the late 1990s, part of the west wall of the open pit mine, containing 25 million tonnes of waste rock, began to collapse.
 In 1998, the decision was made to remove or "cut back" the unstable part of the west wall which freed up further economic ore in the south part of the open pit.
 This cut back cost around $100 million.

 Argyle announced on 2 March 2018 that its estimated Ore Reserves decreased by 13 million tonnes to just 16 million tonnes.
 They mined 5 million tonnes in 2017.
 A more conservative view on future production performance and grades could bring forward the economic shut-off criteria.

 An exploration decline was constructed at a cost of A$70 million to evaluate the economics of mining diamonds from the diamondiferous pipes below the floor of the open pit; these reserves would be mined underground (by block caving), rather than the open-pit method used up to then.
-In late 2005, Rio Tinto Ltd concluded that the operation was economically feasible.
+In late 2005, Rio Tinto concluded that the operation was economically feasible.
 Pre-production construction of the underground mine commenced in early to mid-2006.